sausarma/myapp/README.md

 # Documentation
-This Readme will guide you on how to provision a minikube kubernetes cluster on windows machine and deploy the myapp application.
+This Readme will guide you on how to provision a minikube kubernetes cluster and deploy the myapp application.

 # Kuberetes Cluster Setup
 minikube is used to provision the kubernetes cluster locally.
 Use the below official link for the steps to create a cluster.